dlizcano/dlizcano.github.io/_pages/about.md

 ## Work

 I worked at Awake Travel on a [biodiversity monitoring project](https://monitoreo-acustico.netlify.app/), and at The Nature Conservancy (TNC) as a biodiversity specialist for the Northern Andes and South Central America Region (NASCA).
 I have a particular interest in ecology, natural history, and the conservation of threatened species.
-Specific topics include community assemblage, foraging ecology, habitat use, and resource selection, hunting, human-wildlife conflict, and wildlife management.
 My research has been focused on my favorite species: Mountain Tapir.
 Most recently, I have been working on monitoring wildlife using bioacoustics, occupancy modeling based on camera trap data, and understanding deforestation and its impacts on biodiversity using hierarchical models and Bayesian statistics.
 I am a Biologist from Los Andes University (Bogotá) and received a Ph.D. from the Durrell Institute of Conservation and Ecology (DICE) at the University of Kent at Canterbury (UK).
 Before joining TNC, I was a research scientist at ULEAM Ecuador, leading a biodiversity monitoring project in two National Parks.
 I was also a visiting scientist at Conservation International in the U.S. working with the Tropical Ecology and Monitoring Network (TEAM) terrestrial vertebrate dataset.
-I am passionate about mountain tapirs, kite building and flying, photography, and bread baking.

-This site hosts my blog, a description of my research interests, social media links, and other things I use to spend my time.
+I am proud member of the IUCN/SSC [Tapir Specialist Group (TSG)](http://www.tapirs.org/), Admin of the projects ["Fauna de Norte de Santander"](http://www.inaturalist.org/projects/fauna-de-norte-de-santander) in iNaturalist, and [Fauna of Manabi](https://faunamanabi.github.io/).
+I am editor and webmaster of [Mammalogy Notes](https://mammalogynotes.org), the journal of the Colombian Mammal Society, and web master of [_Red Colombiana de Fototrampeo_](https://redfototrampeo.netlify.app/)

+I also enjoy traveling, planning and taking pictures and making and flying kites.

 ## Contact
 email: dj[dot]lizcano[at]gmail[dot]com